Borra Caves: Geography and climate

-The caves are located in the Araku Valley of the Ananthagiri hill range and is drained by the Gosthani River.
-At the entry, the cave measures up to 100 m horizontally and 75 m vertically.
-Stalagmite and stalactite formations are found in the caves.
+The caves are situated in the Araku Valley of the Ananthagiri hill range.
+At its entrance, the cave measures up to 100 m horizontally and 75 m vertically.
+The caves are located at an elevation of about 705 m, the caves extend to a depth of 80 m beneath the ground.

-The average annual temperature of Araku hills, where the caves are situated, is about 25 C. The average annual rainfall reported is 950 mm (mostly occurring during the northeast monsoon).
-The Gosthani river provides water supply to the Visakhapatnam city.
+The average annual temperature of Araku hills, where the caves are situated, is about 25 C. The region receives an annual rainfall of about 950 mm.